Xilinx/Vitis_Libraries/docs/src/guide/movement/stream_n_to_one.rst

 *****************************************

 The :ref:`streamNToOne <cid-xf::common::utils_hw::streamNToOne>` API
-is designed for collecing data from multiple processor units.
+is designed for collecting data from multiple processor units.
 Three different algorithms have been implemented, ``RoundRobinT``, ``LoadBalanceT`` and ``TagSelectT``.